|Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces|

 Why cut up the meat when we're going to chop it into little tiny pieces anyway?
 Grinding (mincing actually) is a heat inducing process.
 Virtually every molecule of meat is heated ever-so-slightly as you grind it, and that makes the meat tougher.
 To avoid the effects of compression, cut your meat into smaller pieces before grinding.
 If you are using a food processor rather than a meat grinder, you will want to cut it up even smaller, like a ½".
 The blades of a food processor tends to pummel the meat a little bit, and of course it won't produce an even texture.
 Make sure you have sharp blades.

 Chill: Once cut, mix all the meat thoroughly in a bowl.
-This is when you want to add any seasoning (salt, pepper, onion salt, garlic powder, whatever) if you are grinding your meat only once (see Grind below).
 The less you handle ground meat the better.
 Then place it in the freezer for about a half hour, until the edges of the meat are firm/crusty.
 You want the meat as cold as possible without being actually frozen.
 Wait until you are all ready to actually grind the meat before you take it out of the freezer.

 Grind: You will want to start out with your grinder's larger die.
 3/8" or 1/4" is best for a "first grind" or if you want a loose burger and a textured mouth feel.
-This is when you would add your seasoning, before the second grind.
 Then return the meat to the freezer while you switch to the smaller die.
 The second grind is then made with the next smaller die, either 5/16" or 5/32 die, which will give you a more uniform burger with a smooth mouth feel (similar to sausage).

 If you are using a food processor, you will want to pulse the blades briefly and quickly.
 Remember, heat is our enemy.
 And watch the results very carefully.
 You don't want to end up with tartar pureé!
 And check your "grind" for the occasional chunk before moving on.